 The AVU is a common Russian bomb fuze.
 It can be found in the nose or tail of the bomb.
 As with the ATK the fuze is armed by means of an electrical squib initiating a pyrotechnic holding device.
-The fuze is an impact inertia all-way.
+The fuze is impact inertia always acting.
 Impact from any angle should initiate a functioning fuze.
 The fuze has a selectable arming function (instantaneous, short delay, and long delay).